marcpgg/barcelona-bikes/README.md

 # Barcelona-Bikes
-This project consists of a Jupyter Notebook analyzing data from from over 1300 bikes and electric motorbikes in the city of Barcelona.
+This project consists of a Jupyter Notebook analyzing data from  over 1300 bikes and electric motorbikes in the city of Barcelona.

 Check final Jupyter Notebook [here](https://pggmrt.github.io/barcelona-bikes/index.html)